supastishn/agentic/README.md

 ## 🚀 Installation

-Agentic is available on PyPI.
+agentic-cli-coder is available on PyPI.

 1.  **Install the package:**
     ```bash
-    pip install Agent-ic
+    pip install agentic-cli-coder
     ```

 2.  **Install browser drivers for the `Browser` tool:**